shaorray/Nucount/README.md

 ## About
 `Nucount` is a R tool for estimating ChIP-seq reads from positioned nucleosomes.
-Adjacent reads will be assigned by Estimation Maximization approach.
+Adjacent reads will be assigned by Expectation Maximization approach.